GlasgowEmbedded/glasgow/docs/manual/src/hwdesc_revc3.rst

 SYNC Connector
 ~~~~~~~~~~~~~~

-The SYNC connector is used to synchronise multiple Glasgows together. *TODO: Expand this with examples.*
+The SYNC connector is used to synchronise multiple Glasgows together.
+As of March 2024 this has not been used for much, but we expect folks will come up with interesting ways to use it.

 The SYNC pin is weakly pulled up to 3.3V and is buffered by a SN74LVC1T45DCKR bus transceiver.
 The input-low threshold is 0.8V and the input-high threshold is 2.0V, making it directly compatible with 2.5V, 3.3V, and 5V logic.